MY PREVIOUS SELLER SUCCESSES

 -

 Picking your real estate agent shouldn’t just be about the price they suggest you list at - you should hire someone with the experience to handle unexpected situations who can provide the best outcome regardless of how the process goes.
-This client listed with me after being referred to me by her sister (who’s home I had sold earlier this year).
+This client listed with me after being referred to me by her sister (who’s home I had sold earlier that year).
 We looked at the comparable sales and saw none of the same floorplans in the community had recently sold for over $235,000 so we listed at $235,000.
 We got several offers, three of which all came in around $255,000.
 Via negotiation, I was able to get a cash buyer to increase their offer to $257,000 so the seller took that.
 However, it was discovered during the process that the community had an outstanding lawsuit it was party to (that the seller had not known about previously).
 At this point, the buyer either wanted a price reduction or was going to cancel the contract.
 So I reached out to all the other buyers who were interested previously and lined up several backup options for the seller.
 Ultimately though the seller personally chose to reduce the price and stay under contract with the current buyer (because that made more sense for her), but had she wanted to go under contract with a different buyer, I made sure there would be another good offer lined up for her to take so she wouldn’t have to relist the home.

 -